FlagAI-Open/Aquila2/README.md

 ## News and Updates

-* 2023.10.10 🔥 We release **Aquila2-34B** and **AquilaChat2-34B** on ModelHub and Hugging Face.
+* 2023.10.10 🔥 We release **Aquila2-34B** and **AquilaChat2-34B** on BAAI ModelHub and Hugging Face.
 <br>

 ## Performance

-Aquila2-34B and Aquila2-7B (this is the new version trained with more tokens and the context length is extended from 2048 to 8192) outperform the baseline models of similar model sizes on a series of benchmark datasets, e.g., MMLU, C-Eval, GSM8K, MATH, HumanEval etc., which evaluate the models' capabilities on natural language understanding, mathematic problem solving, coding, etc.
+Aquila2-34B and Aquila2-7B outperform the baseline models of similar model sizes on a series of benchmark datasets, e.g., MMLU, C-Eval, GSM8K, MATH, HumanEval etc., which evaluate the models' capabilities on natural language understanding, mathematic problem solving, coding, etc.

 <p align="left">
     <img src="assets/radar_34b.jpg" width="600"/>